top of page

 The Dyslexia Paradox with the Speedie Readies System in Reception and Year 1 Access the Books on SpeedieReadies.com

-Upstream dyslexia screening and prevention of the intervention, Ten Minutes a Day with a TA.
+Upstream dyslexia risk screening and prevention of the intervention, Ten Minutes a Day with a TA.

 This bold and ambitious project is from The Reading Hut Ltd, supporting schools to ensure that every child learns to read with fluency, comprehension, and joy, which remains out of reach for one in four children while the Wait to Fail approach continues.